paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-075-high-seas-fishing-compliance.md

 (2) The fees authorized by paragraph (1) shall be collected and credited to the Operations, Research and Facilities account of the National Oceanic and Atmospheric Administration.
 Fees collected under this subsection shall be available for the necessary expenses of the National Oceanic and Atmospheric Administration in implementing this chapter, and shall remain available until expended.

-**(f) Duration** A permit issued under this section is valid for 5 years.
-A permit issued under this section is void in the event the vessel is no longer eligible for United States documentation, such documentation is revoked or denied, or the vessel is deleted from such documentation.
+**(f) Validity** A permit issued under this section for a vessel is void if—

+(1) any other permit or authorization required for the vessel to fish is expired, revoked, or suspended; or

+(2) the vessel is no longer documented under the laws of the United States or eligible for such documentation.

 ### Statutory Notes